Deep Joint Source-Channel Coding for Image Transmission with Visual Protection: Deep Joint Protection and Source-Channel Coding

-Our method motivation is to successfully protect the visual information of the plain image without significantly sacrificing image reconstruction performance in DJSCC.
-Conventional image transformations, e.g., discrete cosine transform (DCT) and discrete wavelet transform (DWT), can provide the convenience for subsequent operations and simultaneously generate a visually protected image in the transformation.
-However, \cite{jiang2018end,mishra2021wavelet,xu2020learning} demonstrate that conventional image transformations are hardly matched with the DNNs if the structures of DNNs are not modified.
-In this Section, a DL based joint encryption and source-channel coding (DJESCC) method is proposed for protecting visual information of plain images in DJSCC transmission.
+Based on the scenario described in Section \ref{Introduction}, our motivation is to successfully protect the visual content of the plain image without significantly sacrificing the image reconstruction performance and efficiently transmit the visually protected image through the DJSCC.
+In this Section, a DL-based joint protection and source-channel coding (DJPSCC) method is proposed for these purposes.